1. Considering BOI promotion for your business in Thailand

-When you are setting up a new business in Thailand, most of the times you need to have Thailand company ’s registration papers (which you will have after you have registered the company) before you can enter into a lease agreement to lease the office or factory space.
-This can be frustrated because when you are registering a company or a branch office or a representative office for your foreign firm, you need to provide the company ’s address in Thailand.
+When you are setting up a new business in Thailand, most of the time, you need to have Thailand company ’s registration papers (which you will have after you have registered the company) before you can enter into a lease agreement to lease the office or factory space.
+This can be frustrating because when you are registering a company or a branch office or a representative office for your foreign firm, you need to provide the company ’s address in Thailand.
 In this case, the people who help set up the company for you usually can let you use their address (for a fee) until you have registered your new company.
 Then you can sign a lease agreement with a landlord and change the registered address later.

 5. Thailand Tax registration

 Your business will need to get a Tax ID card and get registered in the VAT (Value Added Tax) system with the Revenue Department.
-Note that not all types of business need to register in the VAT system.
+Note that not all types of businesses need to register in the VAT system.

 6. Opening a bank account

-Banks in Thailand need copies of your Thailand company ’s registration papers, Thai tax ID card, VAT registration papers in order to open an account for your Thailand business.
+Banks in Thailand need copies of your Thailand company ’s registration papers, Thai tax ID card, VAT registration papers to open an account for your Thailand business.
 Most Thai banks will ask for a copy of the work permit of the authorized signatories saying that it is the regulation of the Bank of Thailand.
 However, from our recent experiences, we have been able to help our clients open accounts with some banks without the work permit of the authorized signatories.
 Our advice is you need to contact the bank you want to have your accounts with for the list of papers they need to open the accounts for your Thailand business.

 7. Getting work permits for foreign employees